Welfare as a Guiding Principle for Machine Learning -- From Compass, to Lens, to Roadmap: Introduction

+\extended{ \paragraph{Learning and economics.} The growing interest in research at the intersection of machine learning and economic aligns well with our agenda.
+Recent works have ranged from \todo{...} to \todo{...}, some of which explicitly target welfare \citep{wang2024counterfactual}.
+While these approaches provide a much-needed systemic perspective \citep{jordan2026a}, they often do so at the cost of abstracting away core learning aspects---such as the structure of inputs, working with finite samples, or even the task of learning itself.
+This gap creates a significant disconnect from practice.
+Thus, while we are certainly supportive of these efforts, our call is not to extend them, but rather to channel the same underlying motivation towards concrete learning problems relevant and applicable to the broad machine learning community. }

+\paragraph{LLMs and Alignment. } Following the success of large language models (LLMs), there has been an explosive interest in their \emph{alignment} \citep{ouyang2022training,liutrustworthy}, i.e., tuning them to better match human preferences.
+Although alignment is directly motivated by the goal of improving welfare across the user population, research in this space has not explicitly integrated welfare as a core design principle.
+Instead, most current research casts alignment as a reward maximization problem, mostly via singular, scalar reward functions \citep{ouyang2022training,rafailov2023direct}, through recently also using pluralistic objectives \citep{sorensenposition,feng2024modular}.
+Additional complications arising from limited model capacity and user behavior---for example that users \emph{choose} which LLM to work with---have been largely overlooked.
+Only recently, efforts have been made to move beyond the the ``harmlessness--helpfulness'' paradigm of LLM alignment and explicitly account for user agency \citep{naseem2026llm} or competition between service providers \citep{wei2026market}.

-We are not so optimistic.
+\extended{ \blue{ \paragraph{RecSys.} We are not so optimistic.
 Our go-to example is the field of recommender systems: Despite a clear incentive to optimize welfare, recommendation systems have for decades settled on accurate prediction of item relevance as a proxy. \extended{ } At the time, and given the inherent difficulties that welfare presents, adopting the \emph{probability ranking principle} \citep{robertson1977probability} as a guideline was a reasonable compromise.
-But over time, we are witnessing the negative implications of prediction-driven recommendations--- on individual users, on suppliers and content creators, and on society.
-Surprisingly (or not), the same philosophy has now come to govern how LLMs are being fine-tuned; consider that methods like RLHF \citep{ziegler2019fine} and DPO \citep{rafailov2023direct} are similarly grounded on inferring user preferences.
-Predicting "what people want" addresses one important aspect of welfare, but falls short on others.
-As in recommendation, we conjecture that LLMs will give rise to various forms of scarcity, with competition or conflicts ensuing. \extended{\todo{give examples of resources in LLMs}} \squeeze
+But over time, we are witnessing the negative implications of prediction-driven recommendations--- on individual users, on suppliers and content creators, and on society. \todo{revise; talk about "recs" in econ platforms like aribnb}